 As you probably know, following Safari’s and Mozilla’s lead, Chrome is also deprecating third-party cookies.
-Sure, it may take two years, but for publishers who rely on cookie-based tracking for behavioral targeting—it’s a huge shock to the system.
+Sure, it may take some time, but for publishers who rely on cookie-based tracking for behavioral targeting—it’s a huge shock to the system.
 It means discarding a mechanism that pretty much set the foundation for how personalized digital ads are delivered on the web.

 In a recent study, Google found that, “digital publishers lose 52% of revenue on average when readers set their web browsers to block cookies.”
 Google is in a unique position of being one of the largest browser vendors and advertising vendors by market share—which means that blocking third-party cookies is going to hurt Google as well.
 The reason Google is taking such a hard stance nevertheless, is two-fold: (1) Recent regulatory crackdown on lax online privacy standards and (2) The prospect of losing browser market share to more privacy-focussed browsers.